-A homeowner loan offers a way of borrowing large sums, typically between £3,000 and £100,000.
+A homeowner loan offers a way to borrow large sums of money, typically between £3,000 and £100,000.
 It is only available to borrowers who either own their home outright, or have a mortgage with a chunk of equity.
 Repayments are typically made over a period of five to 20 years and the interest rate can vary.
 The key here is that your property is used to guarantee payments.
 This means that if you miss repayments, your home could be repossessed and sold to repay the debt.

 Homeowner loans are generally seen as a last resort, because if you get into financial difficulty you can lose your home.
-They should never be taken out to fund unnecessary expenses such as a flash new car or holiday.
-As repayments are usually spread over a long period of time, monthly payments can be low but the total amount of interest paid can be very high.
-Unlike unsecured loans, your interest rate is not usually fixed, meaning the lender can increase your APR whenever they like.
+They should never be taken out to fund unnecessary expenses such as a holiday.
+Repayments are usually spread over a long period of time so monthly payments can be low, but the total amount of interest paid can be very high.
+Unlike unsecured loans, your interest rate is not usually fixed, meaning the lender can increase your %APR whenever they like.

 However, be aware that many loans have penalties if you repay them early.
 Contact a free debt charity such as Step Change or National Debtline for advice before consolidating debt.